yulian-titov/youtube-mass-uploader/README.md

 ```
 Explanation:
 - APP_NAME - name of the application registered in Google Cloud and permission to upload videos on YouTube;
-- SECRET_PATH - path to the scret JSON file which could be downloaded form your Application Page on Google Cloud;
+- SECRET_PATH - path to the secret JSON file which could be downloaded from your Application Page on Google Cloud;
 - VIDEO_PATH - full path to the video file;
-- PRIVACY - one of the following supported prvicy modes:
+- PRIVACY - one of the following supported privacy modes:
   - Public - video will be visible to everyone;
   - Unlisted - video will be accessible via URL;
   - Private - video will be accessible only by you;
 - CATEGORY - one of the following supported categories: FilmAndAnimation, AutoAndVehicles, Music, PetsAndAnimals, Sports, ShortMovies, TravelAndEvents, Gaming, VideoBlogging, PeopleAndBlogs, Comedy, Entertainment, NewsAndPolitics, HowtoAndStyle, Education, ScienceAndTechnology, NonprofitsAndActivism, Movies, Anime, ActionAndAdventure, Classics, Documentary, Drama, Family, Foreign, Horror, SciFiAndFantasy, Thriller, Shorts, Shows, Trailers.
-- CHANNEL_ID - channel ID which could be esilly obtained from the channel URL.
+- CHANNEL_ID - channel ID, which could be easily obtained from the channel URL.
 Here is how it looks: ***UCy6Py3BjosZP7LjpZJO4gqA***.
 - TITLE - title of the video.
 It could contain only 100 symbols;
 - DESCRIPTION - description of the video.
 It could contain only 5000 symbols;
 - THUMBNAIL_PATH - full path to the thumbnail image file.
 It must not be larger then 2 MB;
-- TAGS - comma separted tags.
-It could contain only 500 symbols inclusing commas;
+- TAGS - comma separated tags.
+It could contain only 500 symbols, including commas;

 Here is an example of XML configuration:
 ```XML